chricha1/chricha1.github.io/finalproject/finalproject.md

 <small>__Figure 1__:  Orange points represent 2014 homicides and shootings, white points represent arts organizations, and yellow points
 are selected points in each neighborhood.

-* Added delimited text layer
-* Used Wikimedia Map for basemap
-* Edited the [original 2014 Crimes .csv file](https://data.baltimorecity.gov/Public-Safety/BPD-Part-1-Victim-Based-Crime-Data/wsfq-mvij/data) to separate from addresses and coordinates (https://trumpexcel.com/split-multiple-lines/).
-* Edited the [original Art Organizations file]() to get [coordinates](http://www.gpsvisualizer.com/geocoder/).
-* Added empty column before “Crime Date” → =TEXT(B1,"yyyymmdd") to later select only 2014 crimes using SQL.
-* Made 2 new columns in the Neighborhoods 2010 shapefile: counted crimes, counted art. in order to perform Moran's I analysis later.

-* Projected layers to EPSG:2248 - NAD83/Maryland(ftUS)
+I used [Wikimedia Map](https://wiki.openstreetmap.org/wiki/Tile_servers) for the basemap.

+I used Kernel Density Estimation to create a density (heatmap) raster.
+First, I projected all layers to EPSG:2248 - NAD83/Maryland(ftUS).
+Then before running the heatmap builder, I increased the radius to 5000 feet and decreased number of rows to 500.
+For the final step, I made sure to Clip raster by mask layer (input layer: heatmap, mask layer: neighborhoods).

 ![Heatmap](map1.PNG "map1.PNG")

-* Radius of 5000 feet (and decreased number of rows to 500).
-* Clip raster by mask layer (input layer: heatmap, mask layer: neighborhoods)
+<small>__Figure2__:  Heatmap with radius of 5000 feet.

 ![3D Heatmap](3Dreal2.PNG "3Dreal2.PNG")